aep000/EvolutionNet/README.md

 # EvolutionNet
-Evolution based machine learning algorithm implimentation in python
+Evolution based machine learning algorithm implimentation in python used to play games like pong

-NEAT is not implimented